Updated: Mar 14

 Ha Long Bay

-Ha Long Bay is a beautiful natural wonder, Its calm waters covered with over 1600 limestone islands.
-Today it attracts thousands of visitors visiting its inlets, caves and other activities such as kayaking.
+Ha Long Bay is a beautiful natural wonder, Its calm waters are covered with over 1600 limestone islands.
+Today it attracts thousands of visitors visiting its inlets, caves, and other activities such as kayaking.
 Awarded as a UNESCO world heritage site in 1994.
-Here’s what you need to know before visiting Ha Long Bay in Vietnam.

 Surprise Cave, Ha Long Bay ©MDHarding